mathtimm/SPOCK_v2/index.md

 📝 The strategy of the SPECULOOS survey and how it is implemented in SPOCK is described in [Sebastian et al. 2020](https://www.aanda.org/articles/aa/full_html/2021/01/aa38827-20/aa38827-20.html).
 More details are given in

 ⚠️ Only members of the SPECULOOS consortium can use SPOCK.
-In particular, the two persons in charge of the code are Elsa Ducrot (elsa.ducrot@cea.fr) and Mathilde Timmermans.
-Please contact them for any inquiries.
+In particular, the two persons in charge of the scheduling are [Elsa Ducrot](elsa.ducrot@cea.fr) and [Mathilde Timmermans](mathilde.timmermans@uliege.be).